YCAMInterlab/ofxTimeline/README.md

 ## Anatomy of ofxTimeline
 ![Anatomy](http://www.jamesgeorge.org/images/ofxtimeline/github/AnatomyOfTimeline.jpg)

-1 Pages
+### 1 Pages

-You can divide the timeline into pages, each page containing it's own set of tracks
+You can divide the timeline into pages, each page containing it's own set of tracks.

-2 Ticker and Playhead
+### 2 Ticker and Playhead

-The header displays tick marks at seconds, and milliseconds.
-Clicking the header allows you to change the playhead time.
-The green line crossing the timeline shows the current playhead time.
-The red line shows display where you are hovering
+The header displays tick marks at minutes, seconds, and milliseconds.
+Clicking inside the header allows you to scrube the playhead time.
+The green line extending down the height of the timeline indicates the current time, while the red line  displays the hovering time.

-3 In and Out Handles.
+### 3 In and Out Handles.

 The bar below the ticker allows you to drag the in and out points on the timeline.
-The region defined by the in and out point is all that is played.
+The region defined by the in and out point is all that is included during playback.

-4 Tracks
+### 4 Tracks

-The main body of the timeline is a list of tracks that are editable and resizable
+The main body of the timeline is a list of tracks that are editable and resizable.

-5 Zoomer
+### 5 Zoomer

-The control at the bottom of the track allows for zooming in and precisely editing time
+The control at the bottom of the track allows for zooming in and precisely editing time.

 ## Examples ##

-### Simple Tweener
+### Simple Curves
-Simple Tweener shows how to use two keyframes and a switcher to animate and color a cube
+Simple Curves shows how to use two keyframes and a switcher to animate and color a cube
 ![SimpleTween](http://www.jamesgeorge.org/images/ofxtimeline/github/example-simpleTween.png)

 ### Audio Waveform